regnarg/urxvt-config-reload/README.md

 ## What can be reloaded?

-Currently only color settings are reloaded, support for changing font is planned.
+Currently only color, font and geometry settings are reloaded.

 ## Why?